A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Adaptive clinical trial design

-In the ORVAC trial, two decision rules were evaluated at each interim analysis.
-The first rule was for declaring treatment effectiveness, and the second rule was for declaring that it would be futile to continue as there is a small chance of concluding treatment effectiveness if the maximum sample size was reached.
-Both of these decision rules were based on the primary outcome as described in Section \ref{sec:mot_exp} accounting for differences between treatments arms only.
-We define both of these decision rules in the next section, and show how they can be evaluated.
-For this, we largely follow what has been given in \cite{jones_et_al_2020,mcgree_et_al_2022}.
+In the ORVAC trial, two decision rules were proposed to be evaluated at each interim analysis.
+The first rule was for declaring treatment effectiveness, and the second rule was for declaring that it would be futile to continue recruitment as there is a small chance of concluding treatment effectiveness if the maximum sample size was reached.
+Both of these decision rules were evaluated based on the primary outcome as described in Section \ref{sec:mot_exp} accounting for differences between treatments arms only.
+We define both of these decision rules in the next section, and show how they can be evaluated at each interim analysis.